JLF FIRM ARTICLES AND NEWS

 You can reach out to the other party directly and see if you can come to a resolution on your own (generally not suggested).

-You can file a lawsuit against the other party who hit you and see if you can recover anything from him personally (may be suggested).
+You can work with an El Monte car accident attorney to file a lawsuit against the other party who hit you and see if you can recover anything from him personally (may be suggested).

 Because many California drivers are driving without a valid policy in effect, it is important for all California drivers to carry UM coverage.